Declaration of Personal Experience

 Maybe your academic history is unusual or you’ve faced personal challenges.
 You can now improve your chances of admission by filling out a Declaration of Personal Experience if your academic average is below the minimum average listed for the program that interests you.
 A panel of expert faculty members will take into account experiences that reflect positively on your admission before making an admission decision.

 No. This is a pilot project, so for now, a Declaration of Personal Experience can only be submitted by Canadian citizens, permanent residents or those having refugee status.Moreover, declarations will only be considered in decisions for admission to undergraduate programs in one of the direct-entry faculties, and will not be considered for admission to the Civil Law Section of the Faculty of Law, programs leading to a Juris Doctor designation or graduate studies.

 How does it work?

-You don’t need to send us a Declaration of Personal Experience; you should only send us a Declaration if you would like us to know about specific experiences or accomplishments that set you apart.
+You don’t need to send us a Declaration of Personal Experience; you should only send us a Declaration if you do not meet the required average and you would would like to tell us about specific experiences or accomplishments that set you apart.

 - Apply for admission.

 - Fill out the Declaration of Personal Experience in your admission file in uoZone, the University’s secure student portal.